 The TVGuestpert Logo is a Seal of Approval when placed on a Guestpert Profile.
 It let's you know that we produced the Guestpert's demo and/or results reel separating out those on this site that have not been produced by us.

-Julie Rosenberg, MD, is a pharmaceutical executive and recognized global healthcare leader in an international male dominated industry with recognized expertise in drug development for patients with cancer and healthy cancer survivorship.
-As a 25 year cancer survivor herself, and the mother of an autistic son, Dr. Rosenberg brings a unique perspective to her work that incorporates the principles of living yoga.
-Her first book, Beyond the Mat, has been called 'insightful,' 'transformative', 'creative', and 'profound'.
+Julie Rosenberg, MD, is a pediatric oncologist and global healthcare leader with recognized expertise in drug development for patients with cancer and healthy cancer survivorship.
+As a 25 year cancer survivor herself, Dr. Rosenberg brings a unique perspective to her work that incorporates the principles of living yoga.
+Her first book, Beyond the Mat, has been endorsed by health and wellness, leadership and yoga experts as 'transformative', 'creative', and 'profound'.

 An article in the New York times states that coconut oil is poison.
 To all consumers - Know your facts!